astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/complexity.md

 to hopefully catch things if they're a big issue.

-It's also important to consider the use case; one time I had written a quadruple-nested for loop in a research project, and to my surprise, my research advisor's reaction was that he didn't really care.
+It's also important to consider the use case; one time I had written a quadruple-nested for loop in a research project, and to my surprise, my advisor's reaction was that he didn't really care.
 Yes, it was a rather poor complexity, but the dataset we were working on was small enough to where the difference would be negligible.